1. Dealing with a cancer diagnosis

 There are some things you can never really prepare for.
 In a flash, life takes a sharp turn and your life becomes that of another.
 Of course, not every cancer diagnosis is the same and neither are people’s reactions towards it.
 Outcomes of treatment can range from complete recovery to best palliative care, depending on type and stage of cancer as well as existing health issues.

 Cells are the basic building blocks of all living things.
 Normal healthy cells grow and divide in an orderly manner, so that growth and repair of the body tissue can take place.

 However, when genetic changes interfere with this orderly process, cells start to grow uncontrollably to form a tumour that may possess the ability to invade and spread to other parts of the body.
 Such cells are termed cancer cells.

 There are more than 200 different types of cancer; each of which is diagnosed and treated in a particular way.
 Depending on the type, stage and overall health of an individual, cancer treatment options vary between one or a combination of the following: Surgery, chemotherapy, radiation therapy, hormonal therapy, biological therapy and stem cell transplantation.

 Side effects occur when treatment damages healthy cell.
 The extent and duration can vary widely among individuals and the type of cancer treatment the individuals receive.
 The type of drugs used in chemotherapy or dosage of radiotherapy may also influence the extent of side effects felt.
-Here are the more common side effects of cancer treatment as well as a few recommendations that can improve a patient’s quality of life, outlook, and overall mood on the road to recovery!
+Here are the more common side effects of cancer treatment, as well as a few recommendations that can improve a patient’s quality of life, outlook, and overall mood on the road to recovery!

 Nausea and vomiting: